Access to the labour market

 Timișoara: According to AIDRom representative, beneficiaries do not encounter difficulties in finding a job, they just have to be willing to work.
 AIDRom assists them in finding a job.
 As reported last year, the lack of knowledge of Romanian language is considered an impediment.
 Some of the employers are also reluctant to hire foreigners for various reasons, such as: employers have no knowledge of a widely spoken language and cannot communicate with their employees; employers are not knowledgeable in applicable law and believe they have to pay higher or different taxes for beneficiaries.[12]

 Bucharest: according to the representative of the centre 10 beneficiaries were employed during the year.
 The difficulties encountered by the beneficiaries of international protection in accessing the labour market, reported by IOM Romania since 2018, still persist in 2021.
 Mainly for beneficiaries who do not have diplomas, certificates of studies or qualifications.
 Some of the employers are not aware of the conditions under which foreigners can be employed in Romania and of the status of beneficiaries of international protection.
-Lack of knowledge of Romanian language, at a satisfactory level was also reported as an inpediment to finding a job.[7]
+Lack of knowledge of Romanian language, at a satisfactory level was also reported as an impediment to finding a job.[13]

 Şomcuta Mare: LADO/ASSOC mentioned that there were no obstacles to finding a job as a beneficiary, but for many of them the language barrier is and remains a problem.[14]
 The director mentioned that 10 beneficiaries were employed during 2022.

 Galaţi: It was reported that several beneficiaries transferred their integration programme to Bucharest where there is a foreign community and a better job offer then in Galati.
 50% of the beneficiaries leave Galaţi and head to Cluj, Bucharest and other cities and even to other countries.
 There are jobs available especially in the unskilled labour sector and employment offers are received from different companies and every month from AJOFM.
 Employers from the construction industry come directly to the centre.
 The employers require a basic or intermediary knowledge of Romanian language or English.
 They may face hurdles in finding a job because of lack of diplomas and knowledge of Romanian language; age was also an impediment for some beneficiaries.
+The situation was the same in 2023.[15]
 A beneficiary failed to obtain recognition of his diploma because the respective job does not exist in Romania.
 According to the director of the centre 14 beneficiaries were employed during 2022.

 Rădăuţi: it was reported that even though there are available jobs, the salaries are low and as a consequence the majority of beneficiaries leave Rădăuţi and head to bigger cities such as Iasi, Cluj or Bucharest or even to other countries.
 According to the centre representatives seven beneficiaries were employed during 2022.